jbottum/t5pat/langchain_markdown12.md

 tokenizer = AutoTokenizer.from_pretrained(model_id)
 model = AutoModelForSeq2SeqLM.from_pretrained(model_id)
 ```
-This code specifies the model_id as 'google/flan-t5-large'.
+Here, the code specifies the model_id as 'google/flan-t5-large'.
 It then initializes the tokenizer and model using the AutoTokenizer and AutoModelForSeq2SeqLM classes from the Transformers library.
 The tokenizer is responsible for converting text into tokens that the model can process, while the model is a T5-based sequence-to-sequence language model.

 ```
 pipe = pipeline("text2text-generation", model=model, tokenizer=tokenizer, max_length=512)